 Week 3 performance: All By Myself by Eric Carmen.

-Possible idenity: Michelle Visage; Kelly Rowland.
+Possible identity: Michelle Visage; Kelly Rowland; Sue Perkins.

 Seahorse - Mel B